richardkbrowne27-cmyk/Pickme/README.md

    - Update pre-filled screening answers so the bot can reuse them.
    - Click **Generate Bot Gameplan** or **Launch Automation** to see the toasts, typing animation, and confetti.

+If you do not see the confetti or toast notifications, check that your browser is not blocking pop-ups or JavaScript execution.

 ## Local Server Preview (Optional)
 Serving the file over HTTP gives you a slightly more realistic environment and avoids some browsers' local file restrictions.